 White birch can be easily peeled off the tree and it can be used for pretty much everything.
 All you need to do is find it and make good use of it as follows:

-- It can be used as tinder for fire
+- It can be used as tinder for a fire.

-- You can wave pieces of birch together to make various items (shoes, bowls, etc.)
+- Wave pieces of birch together to make various items (shoes, bowls, etc.).

-When it comes to birch, I’m not saying you should carry it with you at all times, but rather make the items you need and add them in your survival bag.
+When it comes to birch, I’m not saying you should carry it with you at all times, but instead make the items you need and add them to your survival bag.